rccursach/Docs/markdown/cms/multilingual.md

 Translations
 -----
 All too often we need translations in our sites and even our apps.
 Grafite CMS has got a very simple way of handling multiple languages.
-Trnaslations is set up so that in the config if you add any languages to the `languages` array you will be able to define custom entries for those languages.
+Translations is set up so that in the config if you add any languages to the `languages` array you will be able to define custom entries for those languages.

 #### Auto-Translate